top of page

 Pulpit Master

-Rising above the banks of Clear Creek in Clear Creek County, Colorado, is this rock formation.
-I frequented this spot in the river when I worked for AVA Rafting Company.
-Its shapes seemed like spiritual pulpits looking down on me, like four high priests standing over me.
-The pulpit master is the guiding force of all religions.
+Rising above the banks of Clear Creek in Clear Creek County Colorado, is this rock formation.
+I frequented this spot on the riverbank when I worked for AVA rafting company.
+The rock formations seemed like pulpits with four high priests sharing their spiritual vision.
+The pulpit master above guiding the sermon.

 _______